Nearest level spacing statistics in open chaotic systems: a generalization of the Wigner Surmise: Abstract

 \section{Abstract}

 We investigate the nearest level spacing statistics of open chaotic wave systems.
-To this end we derive the spacing distributions for the 3 Wigner ensembles in the one-channel case.
+To this end we derive the spacing distributions for the three Wigner ensembles in the one-channel case.
 The theoretical results give a clear physical meaning of the modifications on the spacing distributions produced by the coupling to the environment.
 Based on the analytical expressions obtained, we then propose general expressions of the spacing distributions for any number of channels, valid from weak to strong coupling.
-The latter expressions contain one fit parameter.
+The latter expressions contain one free parameter.
 The surmise is successfully compared with numerical simulations of non-Hermitian random matrices and with experimental data obtained with a lossy electromagnetic chaotic cavity.

-It is by now well established that classical chaos manifests itself in generic statistical properties of the corresponding quantum or wave systems.
-In the ideal case of closed systems, \textit{i.e.} those whose coupling to the environment can be neglected, the spectral and spatial statistics are well described by the Random Matrix Theory (RMT) \cite{Meh91}.
-The statistics of chaotic wave systems coincide with the Gaussian Orthogonal Ensemble (GOE) if time-reversal symmetry (TRS) holds; with the Gaussian Unitary Ensemble (GUE) if TRS is broken; and with the Gaussian Symplectic Ensemble (GSE) for TRS systems with spin-1/2 interactions.
-Among all the statistical quantities used to analyze the spectral properties of closed systems, the nearest level spacing distribution $P(s)$ is certainly the most referred one ( see Ref. \cite{Sto99} for a review).
-The spacings distributions, surmised by Wigner using the 2-level approximation \cite{Wig51}, reads:
+It is by now well established that classical chaos mani- fests itself in generic statistical properties of the corre- sponding quantum or wave systems.
+In the ideal case of closed systems, i.e., those whose coupling to the environ- ment can be neglected, the spectral and spatial statistics are well described by the random matrix theory (RMT) \cite{Meh91}.
+The statistics of chaotic wave systems coincide with the Gaussian orthogonal ensemble (GOE) if time-reversal symmetry (TRS) holds; with the Gaussian unitary en- semble (GUE) if TRS is broken; and with the Gaussian symplectic ensemble (GSE) for TRS systems with spin-1=2 interactions.
+Among all the statistical quantities used to analyze the spectral properties of closed systems, the nearest level spacing distribution PðsÞ is certainly the most referred one (see Ref. \cite{Sto99} for a review).
+The spacings distributions, surmised by Wigner using the 2-level approximation \cite{Wig51}, reads

 where $\beta$ is the Dyson index labeling GOE ($\beta=1$), GUE ($\beta=2$), and GSE ($\beta=4$).
 These distributions were first used to describe spectral statistics of heavy nuclei and later successfully employed to describe spectral statistics of a wide range of closed and weakly open chaotic systems (see \cite{Guh98} and references therein).